twadada/Machine-Translation/README.md

 - cupy

-If you want to output attention weight heat map during test, we also need
+If you want to output attention weight heat map during test, you also need

 - matplotlib
 - seaborn